invincible009/EazyBank/README.md

 To solve this, a Legacy Edge application acts as an API gateway to allow legacy applications to talk to new microservices.

 ### Technologies
-- Technology 1
+- java 17
-- Technology 2
+- Liquibase

 ---
 ## How To Use